greenelab/deep-review/sections/02_intro.md

 patterns in data.
 Like a regression approach deep learning methods can predict some output.
 However, deep learning methods combine both of these steps.
 When sufficient data are available, these methods construct features tuned to a specific problem and combine those features into a predictor.
 These methods are powered by improvements to artificial neural networks, an idea that was first proposed in 1943 [@doi:10.1007/BF02478259] as a model for how our brains process information.
 Since then, interest in neural networks as computational models has waxed and waned over time.
 This history is interesting in its own right [@doi:10.1103/RevModPhys.34.135].
-In recent years, attention has shifted back to neural networks as hardware improvements have allowed the techniques that have come to be known as deep learning to surpass other machine learning algorithms. `TODO: add what is/isn't deep learning to this paragraph?
+Recently, hardware improvements and very large training datasets have allowed these deep learning techniques to surpass other machine learning algorithms for many problems.
-Revise paragraph to also fix lengthy closing sentence.
-Issue #421`

 Neural networks are most widely associated with supervised machine learning, where the goal is to accurately predict one or more labels associated with each